Have you thought about taking out a loan to buy a business? Many owners do.

-Important note: These practices suit business buyers purchasing an entity that’s already in operation.
+Important note: These practices are usually suitable for people buying a business that’s already up and running.
 Many of these methods can be used alone or in conjunction with one another.
-You may wish to speak with a local lender to help you decide on the right approach for your unique situation.
+Consider speaking with a local lender to help you decide on the right approach for your unique situation.

 How can I raise enough cash?